lsu-ddem/pathways-site/content/2_Graphics/2_PaintApp/1_Lesson_1/index.md

 {{% codepen 500 VOxWyq %}}

+Because the radius is half of the diameter, a value we need to draw the circle, we can simply calculate the value of r by dividing our `circleDiam` value by 2.
+Then we need to continually check the distance between the mouse's location on the canvas and the center of our circle.
+By storing this distance in a variable (that updates every time the mouse moves) we can compare this value with our radius and determine when the circle's threshold has been crossed.

+Remeber that you are not interacting directly with the shape that is visible on the canvas. in reality an invisivlble boundry is being set up that (intentionally) matches the measurements of our shapes.
+Try commenting out the `rect()` or `ellipse()` functions in any of these codes (leave everything else) and you will see that they still functionif you click where the shape is no longer being drawn.

 ## Moving Shape Measurements

 The techniques learned above will also work for shapes that are moving across the canvas.
 The only difference in our boundary measurement tests will is the need to measure our mouse location against variables that stand in for the ever-changing location of the shape's edges/centers.
 Take a look at the code below and test it out.
 The background will change to different colors when you click on the square versus when you click on the circle.
 Compare this code to the ones we studied above:

 {{% codepen 500 vwjWEa %}}

+Notice how the shape parameters are all variables instead of being hardcoded like before.
+Because the logic is still the same, we can substitute and variety of values and achieve a consistant effect.
+This is why the shapes can move and still be measured.
+Try changing the variable values and you will see that the code still contains the same functionality.